 MMIS Coordination of Benefits Business Improvement

 My first team project as a new Business Analyst is a business process improvement with the Vermont Agency of Human Services (AHS) Coordination of Benefits (COB) Unit.
-The project team includes experienced business analysts, a business architect, a project manager, an organizational change manager, and many subject matter experts (SME).
+The project team includes a team of experienced business analysts, a project manager, an organizational change manager, and many subject matter experts (SMEs).
 We are analyzing existing materials and eliciting additional information for each COB process area, including: estate recovery, casualty recovery, trust recovery, over resource recovery, credit balance, waiver credit balance, hospice patient share, Legal Legal Aid Medicaid Project-Medicare Advocacy Project (LAMP-MAP), Health Insurance Premium Program (HIPP), data matching, IV-D insurance, private insurance, and the Prescription Drug Program (PDP).

 DMH Spreadsheets Improvement

 My first solo project is an inherited project-in-process to analyze AHS Department of Mental Health (DMH) patient tracking processes and spreadsheets for potential improvements and efficiencies.
 Expected deliverables include current-state process flow diagrams, project glossary, stakeholder identification documents and SME kits, data dictionary and process notes, elicitation meetings and notes.
 The project was concluded as I was assigned to the COB project, but I was able to provide a good foundation for DMH to build on and they were satisfied with the work product produced.